rainmanp7/Holokernel2/README.md

     make run
     ```

-4. Monitor the serial output for debugging information and system status.
+4. Observe the VGA output in the QEMU window.
+You should see entities displayed on the screen, represented by characters.
-5. Observe the VGA output for rendered entities and system activity.
+5. Check the serial output (in the QEMU console or a separate serial terminal) for debugging information, entity activity logs, and system status messages.

 ## Code Structure